jrcasey/PanGEM/readme.md

 ### Updates
 7/31/2021 - (Under construction) Added proteome synthesis to strain GEMs.
 This is currently implemented as a final (optional) step in the full PanGEM workflow, as it requires the level 1 assembly containing all the protein sequences.
+The new Step 8 of the PanGEM workflow generates synthesis reactions for each gene product included in each strain GEM.
+This is done by parsing the amino acid sequence of each gene product, stored in the level 1 assembly. proteomeGEM's are saved for each strain, along with some information about the stoichiometry of each protein.